History of animation: Two-strip color

 The multi-colored lithograph technique of the early European animated film loops for home use seems not to have been applied to theatrically release animated films.
-While the original prints of The Adventures of Prince Achmed featured film tinting, most theatrically released animated films before 1930 were plain black and white.
+While the original prints of The Adventures of Prince Achmed featured film tinting, most theatrically released animated films before 1930 were black and white.
 Effective color processes thus were a welcome innovation in Hollywood and seemed especially suitable for cartoons.

 A cartoon segment in the feature film King of Jazz (April 1930), made by Walter Lantz and Bill Nolan, was the first animation presented in two-strip Technicolor.

-Fiddlesticks, released together with King of Jazz, was the first Flip the Frog film and the first project Ub Iwerks worked on after he had left Disney to set up his studio.
+Fiddlesticks, released together with King of Jazz, was the first Flip the Frog film and the first project Ub Iwerks worked on after he left Disney to set up his studio.
 In England, the cartoon was released in Harris Color, a two-color process, probably as the first theatrically released standalone animated cartoon to boast both sound and color.

 Disney's Silly Symphonies in Technicolor

 When the Silly Symphonies series, started in 1929, was less popular than Disney had hoped, he turned to new technological innovation to improve the impact of the series.
-In 1932 he worked with the Technicolor company to create the first full-color animation Flowers and Trees, debuting the three-strip technique (the first use in live-action movies came circa two years later).
+In 1932 he worked with the Technicolor company to create the first full-color animation Flowers and Trees, debuting the three-strip technique (the first use in live-action movies came about two years later).
 The cartoon was successful and won an Academy Award for Short Subjects, Cartoons.
-Disney temporarily had an exclusive deal for the use of Technicolor's full-color technique in animated films.
-He even waited a while before he produced the ongoing Mickey Mouse series in color, so the Silly Symphonies would have their special appeal to audiences.
-After the exclusive deal lapsed in September 1935, full-color animation soon became the industry standard.
+Disney temporarily had a deal for the exclusive use of Technicolor's full-color technique in animated films.
+He even waited before producing the ongoing Mickey Mouse series in color, so the Silly Symphonies would have their special appeal to audiences.
+After the exclusivity deal lapsed in September 1935, full-color animation soon became the industry standard.

 Silly Symphonies inspired many cartoon series that boasted various other color systems until Technicolor was not exclusive to Disney anymore, including Ub Iwerks' ComiColor Cartoons (1933–1936), Van Beuren Studios' Rainbow Parade (1934–1936), Fleischer's Color Classics (1934–1941), Charles Mintz's Color Rhapsody (1936–1949), MGM's Happy Harmonies (1934–1938) George Pal's Puppetoons (1932–1948), and Walter Lantz's Swing Symphony (1941–1945).